Sub-Saharan Africa: Clothing

 Like most of the world, sub-Saharan Africans have adopted Western-style clothing.
-In some country like Zambia, used Western clothing has flooded markets, causing great angst in the retail community.
+In some countries like Zambia, used Western clothing has flooded markets, causing great angst in the retail community.
 Sub-Saharan Africa boasts its own traditional clothing style.
 Cotton seems to be the dominant material.

 In East Africa, one finds extensive use of cotton clothing.
 Shemma, shama, and kuta are types of Ethiopian clothing.
 Kanga are Swahili cloth that comes in rectangular shapes, made of pure cotton, and put together to make clothing.
 Kitenges are similar to kangas and kikoy, but are of a thicker cloth, and have an edging only on a long side.
 Kenya, Uganda, Tanzania, and South Sudan are some of the African countries where kitenge is worn.
 In Malawi, Namibia and Zambia, kitenge is known as Chitenge.
 One of the unique materials, which is not a fiber and is used to make clothing is barkcloth, an innovation of the Baganda people of Uganda.
 It came from the Mutuba tree (Ficus natalensis).
-On Madagascar a type of draped cloth called lamba is worn.
+In Madagascar a type of draped cloth called lamba is worn.

 In West Africa, again cotton is the material of choice.
 In the Sahel and other parts of West Africa the boubou and kaftan style of clothing are featured.
 Kente cloth is created by the Akan people of Ghana and Ivory Coast, from silk of the various moth species in West Africa.
 Kente comes from the Akan twi word kenten which means basket.
 It is sometimes used to make dashiki and kufi.
 Adire is a type of Yoruba cloth that is starch resistant.
 Raffia cloth and barkcloth are also utilised in the region.

 In Central Africa, the Kuba people developed raffia cloth from the raffia plant fibers.
 It was widely used in the region.
 Barkcloth was also extensively used.

 In Southern Africa one finds numerous uses of animal hide and skins for clothing.
 The Ndau in central Mozambique and the Shona mix hide with barkcloth and cotton cloth.
 Cotton cloth is referred to as machira.
 Xhosa, Tswana, Sotho, and Swazi also made extensive use of hides.
 Hides come from cattle, sheep, goat, and elephant.
 Leopard skins were coveted and were a symbol of kingship in Zulu society.
 Skins were tanned to form leather, dyed, and embedded with beads.